by Dr. Lawrence Wilson

 VITAMINS AND MINERALS ONE MUST OFTEN AVOID WITH HEART DISEASE

 This short section is critical!
 Many serious cases of congestive heart failure, valve problems and pending heart attack are due to a particular mineral imbalance called fast oxidation with a low sodium/potassium ratio.

 In this case, taking zinc, potassium, B-complex vitamins, and/or vitamin C and E can make the problem much worse!

-In the book, Nutritional Balancing And Hair Mineral Analysis, (2010, 2014 and 2016 editions) is a case of a friendŐs mother who was being treated for a heart valve defect by regular and holistic cardiologists.
+In the book, Development And Hair Mineral Analysis, (2010, 2014 and 2016 editions) is a case of a friendŐs mother who was being treated for a heart valve defect by regular and holistic cardiologists.

 Unfortunately, her treatment made her far worse because her holistic doctor gave her zinc, B-complex, vitamin C, vitamin E, and potassium.
 All of these threw her body chemistry further out of balance because she was a fast oxidizer and because giving these supplementary nutrients lower copper in the body.

 Copper is essential for connective tissue, and some people need a lot more of it, while others have too much.
 This common nutritional and medical error further damaged her heart valves and definitely made her heart condition much worse.